 The National Environmental Policy Act (NEPA) ensures that the BLM (and other Federal Agencies) considers the impact of an action on the quality of the human environment before decisions are made and the action is taken.
 NEPA-related documents are required to concentrate on significant issues.
 The NEPA process is intended to help public officials make better decisions based on an understanding of environmental consequences, and take actions that protect, restore, and enhance the quality of the human environment.

 As of October 1, 2015, the BLM now hosts all of our current and ongoing planning documents on the new ePlanning site.
-EPlanning allows you to review and comment online on BLM NEPA and planning projects.
-This site also makes finding documents easier by allowing you to search for projects by geographic location, project resource type, year, and other project-specific fields.
+This site allows you to search for projects by geographic location, project resource type, year, and other project-specific fields.

 Key Planning Efforts in Prineville

 There are a number of on-going planning efforts in the BLM Prineville District.
 Some of these planning efforts include:

 - Glass Buttes Communication Site and VRM Plan Amendment

 - Pacific Direct Current Intertie (PDCI) Upgrade Project

 DOI-BLM-OR-P060-2015-0019-EA Newberry Geothermal Leasing Project

 - The BLM adopted the USFS EA and is in the process of making a Decision which will be posted to this page and made available for public review.